ViacomInc/data-point/packages/data-point/README.md

 ### <a name="reducer-constant">constant</a>

 The **constant** reducer always returns the given value.
 If a reducer is passed it will not be evaluated.
+This is primarily meant to be used in [object reducers](#object-reducer).

 **SYNOPSIS**